Suny-programming-language/Suny/document/document.md

 ---

-### 5.5 Functions
+## 5.5 Functions

-Functions in Suny are **first-class values**: they can be assigned to variables, passed as arguments to other functions, returned from functions, and even created anonymously.
+Functions in Suny are **first-class values**:
+They can be assigned to variables, passed as arguments, returned, and even created anonymously.

 ---

-#### Basic Function
+### 5.5.1 Basic Function

 ```suny
 function add(a, b) do